anoma/nspec/docs/tutorial/engines/template/engine_overview.md

 # Engine "Overview" Template

-This page contains a template for writing the overview of the engine family `X`.
+This page contains a template for writing the overview of an engine family called `X`.
+We use the `X` placeholder to indicate that you should replace it with the name of the engine family you are writing about.

 !!! info